bactopia/bactopia/docs/public-datasets.md

   --ariba STR       Setup Ariba datasets for a given reference or a list of
                     references in a text file.
 (Default: card,vfdb_core)

-Organisms:
+Bacterial Species:
-  --organism STR    Download available (cg)MLST schemas and completed genomes
+  --species STR     Download available (cg)MLST schemas and completed genomes
                     for a given species or a list of species in a text file.

 Custom Prokka Protein FASTA:
-  --skip_prokka     Skip creation of a Prokka formatted fasta for each
-                    organism
-  --include_genus   Include all genus members in the Prokka proteins FASTA --identity FLOAT  CD-HIT (-c) sequence identity threshold.
+  --skip_prokka     Skip creation of a Prokka formatted fasta for each species --include_genus   Include all genus members in the Prokka proteins FASTA --identity FLOAT  CD-HIT (-c) sequence identity threshold.
 (Default: 0.9) --overlap FLOAT   CD-HIT (-s) length difference cutoff.
 (Default: 0.8)